 There are lots of people you can find to do this, and a quick search on Etsy or Instagram will give you a wide range of people creating hand-cut stamps.
 I recommend booloulewdesign who creates custom stamps that can be used on your packaging to add a branded, sustainable touch.

 You can also find someone to create a letter-press or de-bossing stamp.
-De-bossing is one of the most eco friendly ways to stamp your logo or message onto boxes and packaging items.
+De-bossing is one of the most eco friendly ways to stamp your logo or message onto boxes and packaging items and is an alternative to printing.
 No ink is used at all and although the initial outlay to get your logo created as a de-bossing machine is higher you won’t have to spend anything after that.

 Compostable tissue paper

 Finally, compostable or fully recycled tissue paper adds a feeling of luxury to your packages and gives that ‘wow’ feeling when opening them.
 Really think if this is needed and make sure it is printed on recycled materials.
-Again check out No Issue for this.
+Again check out Freckl for this.

 Overall really think if you need any branded item and make sure it is adding to your brand experience.
 If you can minimise, re-use and renew in any way then that reduces the amount of raw materials being used!

-If you feel your branding is letting you down then I’d love to help you create a meaningful and impactful brand experience so take a look at my branding packages here.
+If you feel your branding is letting you down then I’d love to help you create a meaningful and impactful brand experience so take a look at my brand builder course or work with me through my branding packages here.

 And finally there’s always my free ebook if you are just starting out to help you understand the importance of branding and my tips on how to create an authentic and unique brand.
 Click here to get your copy.